natpombubpa-lab/natpombubpa-lab.github.io/_posts/2024-10-05-FAILSAFE_funding.md

   width=400px
 %}

-The FAILSAFE project from Chulalongkorn University is led by *Asst.
-Prof. Dr. Nuttapon Pombubpa*, with *Prof. Neil A.R.
-Gow* (University of Exeter), *Assoc.
-Prof. Dr. Ariya Chindamporn* (Faculty of Medicine, Chulalongkorn University), and *Dr. Nattapol Kraisitudomsook* (Faculty of Science, Mahidol University) serving as co-principal investigators.
-The project is also supported by Ph.D. researchers, *Niar Ibrahim Rose* (Microbiology) and *Fikran Aranda Fahrudin* (Bioinformatics).
+The FAILSAFE project from Chulalongkorn University is led by **Asst.
+Prof. Dr. Nuttapon Pombubpa**, with **Prof. Neil A.R.
+Gow** (University of Exeter), **Assoc.
+Prof. Dr. Ariya Chindamporn** (Faculty of Medicine, Chulalongkorn University), and **Dr. Nattapol Kraisitudomsook** (Faculty of Science, Mahidol University) serving as co-principal investigators.
+The project is also supported by Ph.D. researchers, **Niar Ibrahim Rose** (Microbiology) and **Fikran Aranda Fahrudin** (Bioinformatics).
-In collaboration with five ASEAN countries, our lab has initiated the establishment of a consortium called *SEA-ARMi (Southeast Asia Antifungal Resistance Monitoring Initiative)*.
-This partnership includes Indonesia, Malaysia, the Philippines, and Vietnam.
+In collaboration with five ASEAN countries, our lab has initiated the establishment of a consortium called **SEA-ARMi (Southeast Asia Antifungal Resistance Monitoring Initiative)**.
+This partnership includes Indonesia, Malaysia, the Philippines, and Vietnam. <br>
-Please feel free to visit our project website!
+Please feel free to explore our project website!
 [SEA-ARMi](https://sea-armi.github.io/)